CSC510-2015-Axitron/project2/README.md

 ![non linear progress momentum](https://camo.githubusercontent.com/c46f5607d957682cfcb00111f21d52701b4f0a8a/687474703a2f2f692e696d6775722e636f6d2f566d5231555a322e706e67)

+Group 5 was excluded from this graph beacuse GitHub stored their milestones differently than the others, and they only had two, thus we felt it was pointless to attempt to make any sort of regression based on them.

 #### (10) Commit History Linearity

 This visualization describes the rate at which commits were made to a specific group's repo.
 The best possible behavior here would be a straight line with a slope of 1.
 That would mean that commits were being made each day and at nearly the same rate each day, so the work would have been spread evenly through the semester.

 ![commit history linearity](https://camo.githubusercontent.com/79a3f2c59b0b47ddc13fa29747fbb5b20738bd6b/687474703a2f2f692e696d6775722e636f6d2f5979376b4b35732e706e67)

+Group 4 was excluded from this visualization because they had only a very small number of commits (2), the linearity regression for them would be untenable.

 #### (11) Percentage of Comments by User